 - Invert a selection—Click the Invert selection button to switch your selected features.
 The inverted selection will be reflected in all other cards displaying the same data.

 - Show a selection—Click the Show selection button to show only your selected features in the data table.
 The features that are not selected will be temporarily removed from the table.
 The selected features will remain selected on all cards displaying the same data, but no other changes will take place to those cards.
 You can show the unselected features again by clicking Show selection a second time.
 The selected features will remain selected until you select a different set of features or click away from the selected features.

 Unlike filtering, selections on data are temporary.
 While selections do not change the source data, they do affect the results of an analysis or statistical summary because these functions only use the current selection.
 However, selections do not update previously executed spatial analytics.

 The data table can be docked along the bottom of your Insights page using the Dock button .
 Use the Undock button to return your data table to free-floating.

 A docked data table will not be displayed on a shared page.
-If you want your data to be displayed in a table form on a shared page, you can create a summary table.
+If you want your data to be displayed in a table form on a shared page, you can create a reference table.